OrangeLV/BabylonjsHdrToEnv/README.md

 This can be used to convert `.hdr` environment maps to `.env` maps which are better suited for the web.

+You can change the size of environment map in `src/consts.ts`.

 ```
 npm install
 NODE_OPTIONS=--openssl-legacy-provider npm run build